top of page

 Pain Bodies is a series of sculptural knit works that emerge from a personal and collective need to process pain—held in the body, inherited through lineage, and embedded in the fiber.

 The work reflects on loss, trauma, and care, and began with the intimate memory of losing a beloved sweater after the passing of my aunt.
-That unraveling became a catalyst: a tender inquiry into the ways we armor ourselves emotionally, and the moments when that protection begins to soften.
+That unravelling became a catalyst: a tender inquiry into the ways we armor ourselves emotionally and the moments when that protection begins to soften.

 These forms are knitted with tension, weight, and intentional compression—some droop, others resist.
 They mirror the contradictions of healing: fragility and strength, grief and grounding.
 The materials stretch and hold, shaping cavities that feel anatomical, spiritual, and architectural.
 Each Pain Body is a gesture toward protection, but also exposure—hovering between presence and absence.